gmazin/Sitemap.xml-Automated-Testing/README.md

 casperjs to be installed.

 Known issues:

 -PhantomJS seems to crash after writing about 3KB of data to a single log file.
-This might be able to be fixed by using multiple log files, or splitting data up differently -PhantomJS crashes on certain pages, albeit consistently.
+This might be able to be fixed by using multiple log files, or splitting data up differently.

+-PhantomJS crashes on certain pages, albeit consistently.
 Google suggests that it may be a PhantomJS issue.